sebasmonia/tfsmacs/README.md

 ### History

-This is another tabulated-list derived mode, launched by `tfsmacs-history`.
+This is another tabulated-list derived mode, launched by `tfsmacs-history` (C-c t h).
 You can request the history of a single file, or a directory.
 In the later case you will get recursive history to all items under the dir.
 The commands operate on the file under point, or the file marked if any.
 In the